 “Growing up in an area where the idea of the arts is something that is completely unaffordable, ArtLab has given me the opportunity to experience a feeling that is unlike any other.
 ArtLab has opened doors for me that I thought never existed.
 It has given me the essentials to compete in this world and also interact with society due to the people skills I have acquired.”

 — Ruben, ArtLab Alumnus

 Our goal is that 100% of ArtLab interns successfully graduate from high school and go on to post-secondary education.
-Therefore, we also offer a College Access Mentoring Program (CAMP), a two-year, one-to-one mentoring program in which youth are paired with adult mentors who follow PlatteForum’s detailed 18-month curriculum to guide youth through the college preparatory process.
-CAMP also empowers the families of youth in the form of community workshops and parental advising about early awareness opportunities, financial aid, careers, and the college application process.
+Therefore, we also offer a Access Mentoring Program (AMP), a two-year, one-to-one mentoring program in which youth are paired with adult mentors who follow PlatteForum’s detailed 18-month curriculum to guide youth through the college preparatory process.
+AMP also empowers the families of youth in the form of community workshops and parental advising about early awareness opportunities, financial aid, careers, and the college application process.

 I love to go to PlatteForum.
 I have learned so much.
 I have written poems, made sculptures and other stuff.
 PlatteForum really gets my imagination to soar way up high. — Olivia, PlatteForum Learning Lab Participant